-Total assets increased from June 30, 2024, to September 30, 2024, primarily as a result of the recognition of an embedded derivative asset (redemption option on New Senior Secured Notes) and increases in intangibles and goodwill from acquisitions completed in the current period.
+Total assets increased from June 30, 2024 to December 31, 2024, primarily as a result of the recognition of an embedded derivative asset (redemption option on Senior Secured 2029 Notes), the asset position this quarter on the mark-to-market on our cross-currency swaps, as well as an increase in goodwill from acquisitions in the period.
+This was partially offset and decreases in cash and amortization of intangibles.

-Total liabilities increased from June 30, 2024, to September 30, 2024.
-The current period includes increases in holdbacks on acquisitions completed, a higher fair value of the Convertible Debentures, larger mark-tomarket adjustments on our hedging instruments, and higher deferred tax liabilities.
-These increases are partially offset by lower loans and borrowings from the voluntary prepayment and lower accounts payable and accrued liabilities.
+Total liabilities increased from June 30, 2024 to December 31, 2024.
+The current period includes increases in holdbacks on acquisitions completed and fair value changes of contingent consideration from prior period acquisitions, a higher fair value of the Convertible Debentures, higher deferred tax liabilities and additional loans and borrowings.
+These increases were partially offset by the change in mark-to-market of our crosscurrency swaps from a liability to an asset position and lower accounts payable and accrued liabilities.